 When: 9am-5pm every day except Christmas Day (Summer 8am-6pm)

 Where: 217-229 Kildare Road, Doonside

 How: Take the train from Central or Town Hall to Blacktown, then either jump in a taxi or catch the Busway 725 bus No.725 from the station.
-It’s about a 10 minute trip to the station to the park.
+It’s about a 10 minute trip from the station to the park.